jwallace145/bartensor/README.md

     coverage html

 The generated coverage reports are located in the coverage_reports directory.
-To view the coverage report, open the index.html file with a web browser or html parser
+To view the coverage report, open the index.html file with a web browser or html parser.

-Run development server with `python manage.py runserver`

-When new drinks are added run `python manage.py get_images` Only drinks where their static image folder is nonexistent will be searched for or downloaded.

-For any drinks where the image field in discovery is equal to "images/placeholder.jpg":
-    The bot will search google for the name of the respective drink and download the first page of results into the folder at '.../static/data/drink_images/00000000from_google'
-    within a folder named the drink's discovery ID.
-    Enter this folder and delete all but the desired image.
-Remove the \_\_# from the end of that image's name.
-    Move the folder into the drink_images folder when done.

-All other drinks where an img src address is specified in the discovery result will be directly downloaded into a folder named their discovery ID and saved within the drink_images folder.

-run `python manage.py db-populate` to insert discovery generated ids and drink names

-## Project Structure